Nihira11/fraud-risk-intelligence-platform/README.md

 ## Dataset & acknowledgements

-Data: the [Sparkov synthetic credit-card transaction dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) (Kaggle, `kartik2112/fraud-detection`), contains **1,296,675 transactions** from Jan 2019 to Jun 2020 with an overall fraud rate of approximately **0.58%**.
-The data is entirely **synthetic**, meaning all performance results should be interpreted within that context.
+Data: the [Sparkov synthetic credit-card transaction dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) (Kaggle, `kartik2112/fraud-detection`)

+The dataset contains:

+- **1,296,675 transactions**
+- Transactions from January 2019 to June 2020
+- An overall fraud rate of approximately **0.58%**

+The dataset is completely synthetic.
+This means the model results should only be understood within the limits of this dataset and should not be treated as expected performance on real banking data.

 ---